-Terms and Conditions of Your Financial Aid Award
+Terms and Conditions

+of Your Financial Aid Offer

-- Students must notify the Office of Financial Aid of any and all financial assistance they will receive that is not listed in their award package.
+- Students must notify the Office of Financial Aid of any and all financial assistance they will receive that is not listed in their award offer.
 Such financial assistance: - will result in a reduction to a need-based aid package offered by the University of Richmond.
 Reductions for such assistance will be made first to the Self-Help portion of the aid package, then to need-based grants/scholarships.
-We will only adjust grants/scholarships, due to the receipt of the additional assistance, if necessary to keep the total amount of assistance from exceeding the eligibility for need-based aid.
-Financial aid regulations do not allow the total amount of all aid received, regardless of the source of funding, to exceed the demonstrated eligibility for needbased aid. - may result in a reduction to a Merit or other nonneed-based award offered by the University of Richmond.
+We will only adjust grants/scholarships, due to the receipt of the additional assistance, if necessary to keep the total amount of assistance from exceeding the eligibility for need-based aid. - may result in a reduction to a Merit or other nonneed-based award offered by the University of Richmond.
 Total aid from Richmond sources may not exceed tuition, room, and board charges unless the student demonstrates financial need in excess of these charges.
-Total aid from all sources may not exceed the Cost of Attendance as established by the Office of Financial Aid. - The amount of financial aid awarded is based upon full-time enrollment (3.5 units or more) in a degree program.
-Changes in enrollment status must be reported to the Office of Financial Aid. - Documents that must be submitted or requirements that must be completed before the award can be credited to the student's account are indicated on the award notification.
-Awards will appear as a memo on the bill, but will not be a final credit until all documents are received and requirements are met. - The federal government selects some students for Federal Verification which requires that colleges and universities collect additional information to verify information provided on the financial aid applications.
-If a student is selected for Verification, the Office of Financial Aid will contact the student prior to the start of the Fall term to let them know what information must be submitted before aid can be disbursed. - All financial aid awards, except for Federal Work-Study, will be applied to the student's account in two equal disbursements, one at the beginning of each semester, as a credit against billed charges.
+Total aid from all sources may not exceed the Cost of Attendance as established by the Office of Financial Aid. - The amount of financial aid offered is based upon full-time enrollment (3.5 units or more) in a degree program.
+Changes in enrollment status must be reported to the Office of Financial Aid.

+- Documents that must be submitted or requirements that must be completed before the aid can be credited to the student's account are indicated on the student's BannerWeb account.
+Aid will appear as a memo on the bill, but will not be a final credit until all documents are received and requirements are met. - The federal government selects some students for Federal Verification which requires that colleges and universities collect additional information to verify information provided on the financial aid applications.
+If a student is selected for Verification, the Office of Financial Aid will contact the student to let them know what information must be submitted. - All financial aid, except for Federal Work-Study, will be applied to the student's account in two equal disbursements, one at the beginning of each semester, as a credit against billed charges.
 Scholarships from outside organizations are also applied one-half each semester, but are not credited until the scholarship check is received by the University.
 Ask the scholarship organization to forward all such checks to the Office of Financial Aid rather than the Bursar's Office.